danilojr-delacruz/concentration/README.md

 # Concentration Phenomena in Asymptotic Geometry
-A collection of code and visualisations related to the MATH40008 Poster Project on Concentration of Volume.
+A collection of code and visualisations related to the MATH40008 Poster Project on Concentration Phenomena in Asymptotic Geometry.

 <details>
 <summary><b>What is MATH40008?</b></summary>